 Can you return the mattress for a full refund without incurring many fees?
 A good mattress company will offer fair refund and return terms.

 - 5 stars – this is among the best refund policies.
 The company will offer an extended trial period and allow sleepers to return the mattress for a 100% money back refund.
 There are no fees to return the mattress and the company will cover return shipping or send a courier (usually a donation or recycling center) to come pick up the mattress.

 - 4 stars – this is a very good refund policy.
 The company offers an extended trial period and will allow sleepers to return for a 100% money back refund.
 There may be minor costs and / or inconveniences to return the mattress.

 - 3 star – this is an average refund policy.
-The company will offer a period where they will accept refunds and returns, but they may charge you a re-stocking or other fees.
+The company will offer a period where they will accept refunds and returns, but they may charge you a re-stocking, other fees, or it simply may be inconvenient.
 They may also make you pay for shipping the mattress back.

 Trial periods (not the same as a “comfort guarantee”) used to be quite rare, but with the explosion of the online mattress industry they are virtually standard now (at least online).
 The best companies will offer extended trial periods with 100% money back guarantees.

 - 5 stars – the company offers a trial period of 75 nights or longer.
 The terms of the trial period are customer focused.